About subspaces the most deviating from the coordinate ones: Graph-induced edge weights and coefficients

+Dummy decompositions correspond to $\Gamma_i = \Gamma_{i+1}$, whose factors in \eqref{eq:graph-induced-weight} can be canceled.
+Therefore, graph-induced weights are determined exclusively by a 2-sp-graph and its terminals.
+Moreover, the following property holds.

+\begin{proposition} Changing the terminals changes all graph-induced weights by one common positive factor. \end{proposition} \begin{proof} It suffices to compare an arbitrary terminal choice with the terminal choice given by the endpoints of one fixed edge $a \in G$.

+Denote the original decomposition tree by $\mathcal T$.
+Fix $e \in G$, and let $u$ be the lowest common ancestor of the leaves $a$ and $e$ in $\mathcal T$.
+In the quotient $w_e^{\mathcal T}/w_a^{\mathcal T}$, all factors from the root down to $u$ cancel.
+The factors from $u$ down to $e$ remain unchanged.
+Rewrite the factors from $u$ down to $a$ backwards reversing their exponents.
+Since $\varphi(|G\setminus\Gamma|) = \varphi(|\Gamma|)$, each node in that formula can be replaced by its complementary two-terminal subgraph.
+This yields formula \eqref{eq:graph-induced-weight} for a root-to-$e$ chain in an admissible decomposition tree $\mathcal T^a$ corresponding to the endpoints of $a$.
+Therefore,

+Finally, two arbitrary terminal choices can both be compared with the same terminal choice given by the endpoints of the edge $a$.
+This proves the proposition. \end{proof}

-\begin{remark} Since parallel composition of graphs corresponds to serial composition of their duals and vice versa, the graph-induced edge weights of any 2-sp-graph are reciprocals of the graph-induced edge weights of its dual. \end{remark}
+\begin{remark} Since every parallel composition of $2$-terminal 2-sp-graphs corresponds to a series composition of their duals and vice versa, the graph-induced edge weights of a 2-sp-graph are the reciprocals of the graph-induced edge weights of its dual, up to a common positive factor. \end{remark}